nus-cs2113-AY2122S1/tp/docs/UserGuide.md

      Noted.
 I've added this task:
        [ ] CS2113 tP (Monday)
             Info: -
-            Priority: None
+            Priority: L
      Now you have 2 tasks in the list.
     _______________________________________________________________________________
 ```
 This first example shows that an incomplete new task "CS2113 tP" has been added to the list of tasks, and is to be done
 on Monday.
-It has no additional information, and has no assigned priority.
+It has no additional information, and has low priority.
 You can also see the number of tasks you have
 in the list.
 The empty braces `[ ]` before the task title indicates that the task is incomplete.
 You can [visit this
 section](#marking-a-task-as-done---done) on marking a task as done to change the completion status of the task.

 ```
-$ add task CS2113 tP -d MON -i add documentation -p low
+$ add task CS2113 tP -d MON -i add documentation -p L
     _______________________________________________________________________________
          Noted.
 I've added this task:
            [ ] CS2113 tP (Monday)
                 Info: add documentation
-                Priority: Low
+                Priority: L
          Now you have 3 tasks in the list.
     _______________________________________________________________________________
 ```